On Computational Complexity of Unitary and State Design Properties: Conclusions and discussion

-In this paper, we have initiated a computational complexity-theoretic analyses about the problems related to unitary and state designs and have paved the way to understanding randomness in quantum systems from the complexity perspective.
-We have begun with an explicit quantum algorithm for computing the unitary and state frame potentials and then clarified the complexity classes of exactly computing the frame potentials, $\compSFP(t)$ and $\compUFP(t)$, which have been shown to be $\sharpP$-hard and to be achievable by a single query to a $\sharpP$-oracle.
-These results imply that the average OTOC, which is an important quantity to characterize quantum chaotic dynamics in many-body systems, should not be efficiently computable.
+In this paper, we have initiated computational complexity-theoretic analyses about the problems related to unitary and state designs and have paved the way to understanding randomness in quantum systems from the complexity perspective.
+We have begun with an explicit quantum algorithm for computing the state and unitary frame potentials and then clarified the complexity classes of exactly computing the frame potentials, $\compSFP(t)$ and $\compUFP(t)$, which have been shown to be $\sharpP$-hard and to be achievable by a single query to a $\sharpP$-oracle.

 We have then introduced promise problems, $\SFP(t, \epsilon)$ and $\UFP(t, \epsilon)$, to decide whether the frame potential is larger than or smaller than certain values with a promise gap $\epsilon$.
 These problems are important to address the complexity of approximately computing the frame potentials.
 For $\SFP(t, \epsilon)$, we have proven that the problem is $\BQP$-complete for $\epsilon \in \Theta(1/\poly(n))$, but is $\PP$-complete for $\epsilon \in \Theta(2^{-\poly(n)})$.
 The latter has been shown to be the case for $\UFP(t, \epsilon)$.